-This column discusses the recommended best dates to retire for CSRS and FERS employees during 2018 and 2019.
+This column discusses the suggested best dates to retire for CSRS and FERS employees during 2020 and 2021, with an updated discussion for best retirement dates during 2019.

 Effective date of retirement and issuance of first annuity check

 CSRS employees (including CSRS Offset employees) who are eligible to retire and who retire on the first, second, or third day of the month will have their retirement become effective on the next day of that month, and their first retirement check will be dated the first day of the next month.
 For example, if a CSRS or a CSRS Offset employee retired on Jan.
 3, 2019, then the employee’s retirement became effective on Jan.
 4, 2019.
 The first CSRS annuity check will be dated Feb.
 1, 2019.
 If a CSRS or a CSRS Offset employee retires on the 4th through the last day of the month, then the employee’s retirement becomes effective the first day of the next month with the first annuity check dated the first day of the month thereafter. \

 For example, if a CSRS or a CSRS Offset employee retired on Jan.
 5, 2019 (the end of the 2018 leave year), then the employee’s retirement becomes effective on Feb.
 1, 2019, and the retired employee’s first CSRS annuity check will be dated March 1, 2019.

 FERS employees, including “Trans” FERS employees, are treated differently with respect to the effective date of their retirement and the issuance of their first FERS annuity check (and CSRS annuity check in the case of “Trans” FERS employees).
 Assuming a FERS/”Trans” FERS employee is eligible to retire, no matter which day of the month a FERS/”Trans” FERS employee retires, the employee’s retirement becomes effective on the first day of the next month, with the issuance of the first FERS annuity check on the first day of the month thereafter.